Jewish views on slavery: Methods of acquisition

-Acquisition of a non-Jewish slave by a Jew is expressly stated in the Jerusalem Talmud (Baba Bathra 3:1 [8a]) as being acquired in the following manner: A child who has been abandoned in the marketplace and who has been taken-up by a stranger, if his parents cannot be found, nor two witnesses who are able to claim that the child is the son of so-and-so, the child is then called an asūfī ("foundling") and may be handled as a slave by its patron, namely, the person who took him in.
-Even so, this is on the condition that the child is so small that he is unable to move about on his own volition, from one distant place to another distant place.
-Had three years passed without objection, the child can be handled as his bona fide slave.
-In this case, the child is circumcised, immersed in a ritual bath, and obligated to keep the commandments as Jewish women.
+Jewish slaves could be acquired by money or contract, being sold by a Jewish court of law due to having engaged in thefts and not having that which to pay.
+In such cases, the slave does not work beyond six years.
+A Jewish bondmaid is sold by her father into servitude, usually because of severe poverty, but the girl's master, as a first resort, is required to betroth her in marriage after using her as his bondmaid.
+Jewish slavery may only be practiced when the entire nation of Israel is settled in their land and the laws of the Jubilee have been re-instated, and therefore has been forbidden by nearly all rabbis since the destruction of the Temple in 70 CE.

-Maimonides, in his Code of Jewish law, lists other methods by which non-Jewish slaves may be acquired, citing the Babylonian Talmud, Tractate Kiddushin: "A Canaanite slave is acquired either by money, or by writ, or by usucaption.
-How is usucaption performed exactly when acquiring slaves?
-It is performed by making use of them, just as one would do with slaves before their master.
+Non-Jewish slaves could be acquired in three ways: by money, by contract, or by hazakah (usucaption).
+Hazakah of slaves can be performed "by making use of them, just as one would do with slaves before their master.
 How?
 Had he unlaced his shoe, or shod him with a shoe, or had he carried his items [of clothing] to the bath house, or helped him to get undressed, or rubbed him down with [medicinal] oil, scratched [his back] for him, or helped him to get dressed, or had he lifted-up his master, in such [ways] he has acquired him [as a slave]. [...]
 Had he forcibly attacked him and brought him along with him, he has acquired thereby a slave, since slaves are acquired by having them drawn-along in such a manner. [...]
 A slave who is but a child is acquired by drawing him along, without the necessity of having to attack him."